 I had breakfast and checked out of the hotel by 08:00.
 The airport shuttle was a little late arriving and then we had to go pick up two more groups of locals.
 We got to the airport at 09:00 and by the time I got through both securities, the flight was boarding.
 I tried to check my big backpack but they said it was better if I carried it since I was changing flights in Addis to Dire Dawa.
 That was a good idea since I probably would have never seen it again.

 We finally got to Harar and I saw what I thought was my hotel and jumped out of the minivan.
 It turned out to be the wrong hotel but with the same name.
-I caught a tuk tuk to the map location of the real hotel but, of course, the Booking.com map location was totally wrong.
-The tuk tuk driver was able to call the guesthouse and they gave him directions.
-He dropped me off and I walked down some back alleys and a school kid showed me where it was.
+I caught a tuktuk to the map location of the real hotel but, of course, the Booking.com map location was totally wrong.
+The tuktuk driver was able to call the guesthouse and they gave him directions.
+He dropped me off and I walked down some back alleys and finally a school kid showed me where it was.

 The family run Rewda Guesthouse was okay except that they didn't have a room for me, just a big bed in a large open seating area in front of another room.
 I left my bags locked in a closet and went for lunch at a place called Fresh Touch.
 Next to the restaurant was a big hotel called Sumeya so I went in and got a room for 24 USD.
 I went back to the guesthouse and got my stuff.
 The old lady didn't say anything but later when I tried to cancel the reservation they wouldn't let me do it free of charge.
 Surely they thought that they had provided the private room that I had booked.

-Back at the Sumeya Hotel, I found out that they only have electricity when they use the generator.
-It's a problem with only a small area of the city since the surrounding areas all have electricity.
-The problem was that when the hotel used the generator my room smells strongly of exhaust so I was hoping not to die of asphyxiation in the night.
+Back at the Sumeya Hotel, I found out that they only had electricity when they used the generator.
+It's a problem with only a small area of the city since the surrounding areas all had electricity.
+The only problem was that when the hotel turned on the generator my room smelled strongly of exhaust so I was hoping not to die of asphyxiation overnight.